almquistj/adkpitch/PITCHME.md

 ### What files should be shared between container and host?

-- `/home/adk` - is a mounted anonymous 'Docker volume'
+- `/home/adk` - is a mounted anonymous 'Docker volume' mounted as HOME in container
-- `/home/<user>` - by default, the user's HOME directory
+- `/home/<user>` - by default, the user's HOME directory on host

 allows for persistent changes like IDE settings and build artifacts

+`adk -c studio` - will clean the docker volume

 ---